-Although you can deploy the microservices built on top of the light platform to a data center with java -jar or with Docker, the ultimate deployment platform would be a Kubernetes cluster.
+Although you can deploy the microservices built on top of Light to a data center with java -jar or with Docker, the ultimate deployment platform would be a Kubernetes cluster.

 Before deploying a service to a Kubernetes cluster, you need to create secrets with all the externalized configuration files.
-These files usually are copied to config folder in each project in light-config-test or light-config-prod.
-For detailed directory structure, please refer to petstore.
+These files usually are copied to the config folder in each project in llight-config-test or light-config-prod.
+For a detailed directory structure, please refer to petstore.

 Note that hostNetwork is used so that the service can register itself to Consul during startup.
 Also, status.hostIP is passed to the container to get the host IP address.
 The previously created secret is used in the volumes and volumeMounts.